- Water points using tap water

 Using the city's "DO YOU KYOTO?
 Credits," we will try to offset the carbon emissions inevitably caused by the event from such things as the use of electricity at the event sites or the combustion of waste.
 By doing so, we aim to realize a marathon event with, effectively, zero CO2 emissions.

 *Carbon offsetting is a method of compensating for emissions which are generated even after doing what we can do to reduce emissions in our daily living and economic activities, by investing in emissions reduction activities which will balance them.

 "Eco event" registration by Kyoto City

 Kyoto City officially recognizes and registers "Eco Events," which promote and implement all of the "five points for making events more eco-friendly."
 Ever since the first event, all Kyoto Marathon events have aimed at eco-friendly organizations and have been officially recognized as "Eco Events."

 No My Car Day

-The city will designate the day of the event (February 18, Sunday) as "No My Car Day" and call for use of public transport instead of private cars.
+The city will designate the day of the event (Sunday, February 18th) as "No My Car Day" and advocate for use of public transport instead of private cars.